*Updated: May 21, 2020

 Paycheck Protection Program (PPP): As of May 11, the SBA is still accepting PPP applications.

 Apply online here for an SBA loan that helps businesses keep their workforce employed during the Coronavirus (COVID-19) crisis.
 This program is part of the recent U.S. CARES Act.

 A PPP training for sole proprietors was done by the U.S. SBA and it is recorded at this site: https://bit.ly/loanwebinar2

 Check out the Small Business Owner’s Guide to the CARES Act

 Economic Injury Disaster Loans (EIDL): Apply online here.
 For businesses and non-profits to start applying for low-interest loans up to $2 million to help them stay open during this crisis.

-The Illinois office of the Small Business Administration is hosting twice daily webinars to train small business owners looking to apply for assistance.
+The Illinois office of the Small Business Administration holds webinars to train small business owners looking to apply for assistance.
 You can view available trainings and sign up to participate at this link.

 Businesses that applied for EIDL prior to the current online loan application (available as of 3/29) need to go back in to the system to apply for the EIDL advance.

 State of Illinois Grant and Loan Programs – The Department of Commerce and Economic Opportunity (DCEO) is working with partners to launch emergency assistance programs for Illinois small businesses.
 The initiatives included can be found here and includes a grant program specifically for the Hospitality Industry.